I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Even the great English writer Samuel Johnson knew from first-hand experience how difficult the life of an author can be.

-Writing on the McMaster University Library website, Carl Spadoni points out that “For most of his career, Johnson endured a life of poverty and literary drudgery, common to many aspiring authors and hacks of the eighteenth century who tried to make a living by their pen.”
+Writing on Canada's McMaster University Library website, Carl Spadoni points out that “For most of his career, Johnson endured a life of poverty and literary drudgery, common to many aspiring authors and hacks of the eighteenth century who tried to make a living by their pen.”

 The dream of a career in writing drew Johnson to London in 1737.
 As with countless beginners since, he eked out a meagre existence through journalism, literary criticism, poetry, and any form of writing that commanded a fee, no matter how small.